andrewchw/jcai-v2/DEVELOPMENT.md

 - The extension can be loaded as an unpacked extension in Edge
 - The Python server runs locally on your machine
-- The MCP-Atlassian server runs in Docker
+- The Atlassian Python API is included in the Python environment

 ### Production Deployment

 - Package the Edge extension for the Microsoft Store
 - Deploy the Python server to a company intranet server
-- Set up the MCP-Atlassian server as a Docker container on the intranet
+- Ensure the Atlassian Python API is installed on the production server

 ## Troubleshooting

 ### Common Issues

-1. **MCP-Atlassian Server Connection Problems**
+1. **Atlassian Python API Connection Problems**
-   - Check that Docker is running
-   - Verify the Jira credentials in `mcp-atlassian.env`
+   - Verify the Jira credentials in the environment file
    - Ensure OAuth setup has been completed if using OAuth
+   - Check if Atlassian Python API is properly installed
+   - Verify network connectivity to Jira Cloud

 2. **Python Server Issues**
    - Check if virtual environment is activated